 Matthias’ son Hans Georg (who had been born in 1710 in either Mitschdorf, Alsace, France, or Ittlingen, Heilbronn, Baden-Wuertemberg, Germany) married Anna Maria “Mary” Eichelberger on 13 March 1744 at the Lancaster Pennsylvania Moravian church in Lititz.
 Hans Georg died in 1785; his wife in 1814.

-Their son, George Nace, was born about 1740—probably in Hanover, York County, Pennsylvania.
+Their son George Nace was born in the 1740s—probably in Hanover, York County, Pennsylvania.
 He served in the Revolutionary War on the Pennsylvania line and was for a time in Count Pulaski’s regiment.
 For his service, he received a land grant for a hundred acres in Maryland.
 His Maryland plantation was called “Nace’s Tavern.”

 George and his wife Mary (maiden name unknown) had the following children: George, Mary, William, and John.
 George died around 1808-1809 in Baltimore.
 His son William inherited the farm, and his son John (1760-1852), who had married Catherine Filston 1764-1855), received a land grant in 1782 for 170 acres in Botetourt County, Virginia.

 This John would have been the first John Christian Nace—the founder of the Botetourt County, Virginia Naces.
 See “Nace Family Introduction,” the first post in this blog.